Canada attack suspect dies after being arrested – 07/09/2022 – World

 The second man accused of stabbing 10 people to death and wounding 18 others in the region of an Indian reservation in Saskatchewan province, Canada, died on Wednesday (7) after being arrested by police.
-The information is from the Canadian TV station Global News.
+The information, anticipated by TV Global News, was confirmed by the police at a press conference in the evening.

 The crime took place on Sunday (4) and, the following day, the accused’s brother – who was also involved in the attacks – was found dead with multiple injuries.

 Initially, investigators reported that Myles Sanderson, 32, had been detained near the town of Rosthern, 100 kilometers from where the murders took place.
 According to Global News, the accused surrendered, and agents tried to keep him alive to a hospital.
-He, however, died minutes later – police believe he injured himself before the arrest.
+He, however, died minutes later — he is believed to have injured himself before his arrest, and an autopsy should shed light on what happened.

-Details about the case would be given at a press conference scheduled for Wednesday night.

 The arrest and death came hours after police reported that an individual with a knife had been seen driving a stolen pickup truck in the town of Wakaw, east of Rosthern.
 Investigators then urged residents of the region to take shelter in safe places and exercise caution in case strangers showed up at their homes.